jaredlt/add_to_calendar/README.md

 | add_url_to_description | No        | true/false | defaults to `true`.
 Set `add_url_to_description: false` to stop the URL from being added to the description |

-#### Timezones and offsets
+### Timezones and offsets

-- offset values eg. "2020-05-13 15:31:00 **+05:00**" are ignored.
+- Offset values eg. "2020-05-13 15:31:00 **+05:00**" are ignored.
 It is only important that you have the correct date and time numbers set.
-The timezone is set directly using it's own attribute `timezone`
+The timezone is set directly using its own attribute `timezone`.
+- You must set a timezone so that when users add the event to their calendar it shows at their correct local time.
+  - Eg. London event @ `2020-05-13 13:30:00` will save in a New Yorkers calendar as local time `2020-05-13 17:30:00`

+### Browser support

+- IE11 and lower will not work for `ical_url`, `apple_url` and `outlook_url` (IE does not properly support [data-uri links](https://caniuse.com/#feat=datauri).
+See [#16](https://github.com/jaredlt/add_to_calendar/issues/16)).

 ## Development